Web Only

 In addition to learning about the programming techniques used in games, you are also challenged to build good games.
 This requires you to consider games from the standpoint of an aesthetic experience, much like any form of art or literature.
 Accordingly, we are borrowing some techniques from the study of creative subjects:

 This class is presented in a “flipped” format.
 This means that you will need to do readings and work through tutorials before the class period.
 Instead of lectures, class meetings are reserved for discussion, brainstorming, development, and workshops.
-In light of the pandemic, attendance is not mandatory, but be aware that class time is your opportunity to ask questions, get help, and garner feedback on your game designs.
+Attendance is expected - remember class time is your opportunity to ask questions, get help, and garner feedback on your game designs.
+Active participation in discussions and critiques is likewise expected.

 The course activities have been organized into modules in Canvas which help group related materials and activities.
 You should work your way through each module from start to finish.